brianmhunt/knockout-plugin-foundation/README.md

 knockout-plugin-foundation
 ==========================

-This is the web-site for the plugins.
+This is the repository for the [Knockout plugins web-site](http://brianmhunt.github.io/knockout-plugin-foundation/).

 Plugin missing or moved?
 Make a PR against `plugins.json` or submit an issue.